Feedback Pattern Map · Leadership Cartography™

 Quick Relief

-This route is for moments when you need to clarify feedback and act without spiraling.
+Use this route for moments when you need to clarify feedback and act without spiraling.

 • A way to turn vague feedback into specific criteria